JuanOlaya/Software-Engineering/README.md

-# Software Engineering for Game Development using p5.js
+# Software Engineering for Game Development using p5.js (work in progress)
 Building video games that challenge players
 1. Design
 2. Planning